LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 This proposal outlines the plan to move Hedera’s core network software to the Linux Foundation’s Decentralized Trust Foundation.
 The Hedera network is a public distributed ledger technology (DLT) offering high throughput, low latency, and strong security.
-We are requesting to contribute Hedera’s core network software which includes our unique hashgraph consensus algorithm and related software and governance model to the Linux Fouundation's Decentralized Trust ecosystem.
+We are requesting to contribute Hedera’s core network software which includes our unique hashgraph consensus algorithm and related software and governance model to the Linux Foundation's Decentralized Trust ecosystem.
+When talking about core network software we mean all projects that are needed necessary to deploy and run a full network and interact with that network.
 We want to leverage and contribute to the existing community and resources for further development and adoption across the Decentralized Trust ecosystem in a vendor-neutral process.
 Under the new foundation, the project will be rebranded and trademarked as `PROJECT`.